 Registering as one of our experienced API and industry/technology professionals as a coach / mentor provides the opportunity for others to learn from you as well as giving you the opportunity to broaden your own personal network in other industries, API domains and/or geographies.

 Registering for one of our volunteer-led programs helps you build skills and grow your network in and around APIs.

 The Women In APIs initiative continues to grow from strength to strength and there are always ways in which people can help.
 If you'd like to get involved with planning and executing events, designing and delivering new programs, or contributing your skills in other ways; please get in touch at email@example.com

-The overarching goal of the 4 Steps to Speaking initiative is to broaden the number of talented API professionals with experience, credibility and confidence to share more of their experiences and stories.
+The overarching goal of the Get/Speaking initiative is to broaden the number of talented API professionals with experience, credibility and confidence to share more of their experiences and stories.